 NEW!
 Arts In Education Concert - I Have a Dream: How Martin Climbed the Mountain - Dr. Martin Luther King, Jr. had a dream, but he did not dream alone.
 Skillfully using stories and music, Reggie highlights how the contributions of Frederick Douglas, Harriet Tubman, Benjamin Banneker (inventor), Satchel Paige (sports star), and others helped young Martin become a man who changed the world and add to the fabric of our nation.(K-12; Can be Multimedia)

-Reggie currently serves as Musical Education Director and is a board member of the UU Living Legacy Project.
+Reggie currently serves as a Musical Education Director and is a board member of the UU Living Legacy Project.
 The LLP is an organization committed to increasing the knowledge of the Modern Civil Right movement and works to pass on relevant lessons in keeping with the present day struggle for human rights.

 Reggie continues to write, tour and record new music in a career dedicated to the mission of education, inspiration and justice.